 }

-This is not the most awaited change in C#, but this is a nice new feature!
-Be sure to use it only when it makes sense to iterate of a type.
+This is not the most anticipated change in C#, but it is a nice addition.
+Be sure to use it only when it makes sense to iterate over a type.

 #Additional resources